Resource Overview

 STUDENT HANDOUT

-Profiles of Young Activists View More »
+Profiles of Young Advocates View More »

 4Students next practice applying some of the behaviors they have thought about to real-life scenarios.
 The handout, Action Planning, is distributed and the directions are reviewed together.
 In small groups students are assigned a scenario from the Taking Action: Scenarios for Discussion handout (or they select one that feels relevant to them).
 Students discuss the scenario using the questions provided and then complete the action planning grid in response to the scenario.